Deadlines for the Fall 2020 cycle are:

 Note that we do not have an absolute cut-off score for the GRE, LSAT, or GMAT.
 We look at the whole application package and make our admissions decision based on the whole picture.
 We accept score reports for tests taken within the past five years.

 An interview with a representative of the CRES Program will be scheduled with those candidates whose applications get to the final stage of review.
-These interviews are conducted in person when possible, or via Skype or over the phone.
+These interviews are conducted in person when possible, or via Skype or phone.
 This is an opportunity for us to get to know you beyond what paper and numbers can tell us.
 We want to be sure not only that are you a good match for the program but that the program is also a good match for you.
 The interviews are not a test!
 They are a relaxed conversation.